 I have found that most of the time a project turns out unwearable, it is because I used the wrong fabric.
 I would often forget to read the suggested fabrics for the pattern.
 I thought I was a good enough seamstress to force a fabric to work for the pattern I wanted.

 Or I wanted to be cheap, so I tried to use what I had instead of purchasing the right fabric for the right pattern.
-Then I watched the class Fabric Know-How: Choosing and Using Your Favorite Fabrics (affiliate links), and I was reminded how important fabric choice is.
-Here are some other great tips for sewing and saving money.
+Then I watched the class Fabric Know-How: Choosing and Using Your Favorite Fabrics*, and I was reminded how important fabric choice is.
+Here are some other great tips for sewing and saving money when buying fabric.

 If you are using wovens or knits, knowing your fabric and how to use it is so important.
 A fabric will not change it’s drape or hand.
 You might be able to underline something to make it stiffer, but that’s about all you can do.